Thelaxman/Transit-Gateway-AWS/VPC.md

 - Select public subnets if you want to make your servers accesible to public.
 - If selecting private subnet, then choose NAT Gateway option so you can configure your private IP to public IP from NAT pool to communicate with servers across the web.
 - Configure the security groups for your VPC to allow required inbound and outbound traffic.
-  --SSH, ICMP, and so on.
+  - SSH, ICMP, and so on.